philipdelff/NMsim/README.md

 Please make sure to read this at
-[`The NMsim website`](https://philipdelff.github.io/NMsim/) where you can browse several vignettes with examples on speecific topics.
+[`The NMsim website`](https://philipdelff.github.io/NMsim/) where you can browse several vignettes with examples on specific topics.

 `NMsim` is an R package that can simulate Nonmem models (using the `NMsim` function) based on just a simulation data set and a path to an